 Fighting a Citation for Driving at 50 MPH Above the Limit in West Palm Beach

 It’s important to protect your driver’s license in West Palm Beach.
 An allegation of speeding excessively, such as at 50 or more miles per hour over the limit, can lead to a suspension or revocation of your driving privileges.
-That’s why it’s urgent, for even one ticket, to seek the help of a lawyer to keep points away.
-Attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel has extensive experience defending criminal traffic charges.
+That’s why it’s of great importance, for even one ticket, to seek the help of a lawyer to keep points away.
+Criminal Defense Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel has extensive experience defending criminal traffic charges.
+He will handle your case using all the knowledge and skills developed over the span of his career.